 When you are filling in the claim form make sure you include as much information as you can about your child’s needs.
 Any information provided by a professional involved with your child’s care may also help.
 The form is long and can be time-consuming to complete, but give as much detail as possible – it may increase your chance of getting the benefit.

 Contact a Family, a national charity supporting the families of disabled children, produces a comprehensive guide to claiming DLA for children.
 Contact a Family may also be able to put you in touch with local help to complete the form.
 Its helpline number is 0808 808 3555.

 Personal Independence Payment

 For people who are already claiming DLA there will be no automatic transfer to PIP.
-If you are getting DLA you will get a letter inviting you to make a new claim for PIP at some point between October 2013 and 2017.
-Most existing DLA claimants won’t be affected until 2015 or later.
+If you are getting DLA you will get a letter inviting you to make a new claim for PIP at some point between October 2013 and late 2017.
 In some areas of the country children who have been receiving DLA will be invited to claim PIP on or shortly after their 16th birthday.
 To find out when your (or your child’s) DLA may be affected, click here.

 If you don’t claim PIP when you’re invited to do so, or your claim is unsuccessful, your DLA will stop.
 If your claim is successful you will be transferred to PIP.

 People who are already getting DLA and who were aged 65 or over on 8th April 2013 can continue getting DLA as long as they meet the conditions.